Historic Richmond Town: Exhibits

-The purpose of this museum village is to make visitors feel as if they are living in the 19th century.
-Visitors are able to have a first-hand experience of what Historic Richmond Town once was.
+Visitors to Historic Richmond Town are able to have a first-hand experience of what living there in the 19th century was like.

-Visitors may take a guided tour of various homes and shops that are fully furnished and restored to specific periods of interpretation; other buildings are in the process of being restored and are not yet open to the public.
-While Historic Richmond Town is no longer a year-round living history museum (as it was briefly in the 1980s), demonstrations of historic trades, crafts, and basic household activities by costumed museum interpreters take place during certain special events throughout the year and on a regular basis by reservation for visiting school groups.
-Special events that are open to the public include the Richmond County Fair, Oktoberfest, Egyptian Festival, Greek Festival, quilting classes, Tavern Concerts, Pumpkin Picking at Decker Farm (October), English Country Dancing, Old Home Day, Candlelight Tours, Traditional Dinners, and the Summer Apprenticeship Program.
+Guided tours are offered of various homes and shops that are fully furnished and restored to specific periods of interpretation; other buildings are in the process of being restored and are not yet open to the public.
+While Historic Richmond Town is no longer a year-round living history museum (as it was briefly in the 1980s), demonstrations of historic trades, crafts, and basic household activities by costumed museum interpreters take place during certain special events throughout the year and regularly by reservation for visiting school groups.
+Special events that are open to the public include Old Home Day (which is the oldest continuous event in the museum’s history, and features the most demonstrations of traditional crafts and trades than any of its other events), the Richmond County Fair, Oktoberfest, Egyptian Festival, Greek Festival, quilting classes, Tavern Concerts, Pumpkin Picking at Decker Farm (October), English Country Dancing, Candlelight Tours, Traditional Dinners, and the Summer Apprenticeship Program.
+Varying from summer to summer, the Apprenticeship Program allows children up to age 15 to learn historic trades such as tinsmithing, blacksmithing, and cooking using original period-specific tools.

 The Voorlezer's House, dating to c.
-1695, is the oldest exhibit as well as the oldest standing elementary school in the United States.
+1780, was previously believed to be the oldest standing elementary school in the United States (although this claim was proven to be untrue after further research in 2018).
 Another exhibit to see is the Guyon-Lake-Tysen House, a Dutch Colonial farmhouse dating to c.
 1740.
 The Christopher House, a restoration-in-progress which dates to c.
 1720, features the only functioning jambless fireplace in New York City.
 Among the many structures are outstanding examples of Dutch Colonial and Greek revival architecture, such as The Stephens-Black House, the John Bennett House, The Britton Cottage, the Crocheron House, the Boehm House, the Basket Maker's House and the Treasure House.

 In 1987, the Staten Island Historical Society purchased and relocated the Jacob Crocheron farmhouse (built ca. 1819-1820) to Historic Richmond Town from its original location at 84 Woodrow Road in the Annadale section of Staten Island, a distance of over 3.1 miles.
 In the process of moving the building, DOT issued the house seven traffic tickets that were later forgiven.